marrylin2019/CrawlOfAITrainingPlatform/README.md

 - Simulating the login process of the training platform to get the token.
 - Simulating the process of getting the tasks list.
 - Simulating the process of startup and shutdown.
+- Keepalive Function, which means it can do task-wise start to extend release time.
+- Check task status.

 **TODO:**

-- **COMING SOON: Keepalive Function, which means it can do task-wise start to extend release time.**
-- **COMING SOON: Check task status.**
+- [ ] **Reduce the query frequency and improve the efficiency of program operation.**

 ## How to use

 ### Installation